Jean Antoine d'Averhoult: Career

 A year after his father's death in 1773 d'Averhoult started his military career as a Cornet with the cavalry regiment Van Eck of the States Army.
 He received his commission as a lieutenant with the same regiment, and was later promoted to ritmeester in another cavalry regiment, Van Tuyl van Serooskerken.
 But in 1785 he resigned his commission.
 This may have been prompted by his political sympathies.
-Like many in the early 1780s in the Netherlands he became very critical of the policies of the stadtholder, William V, Prince of Orange and his regime, that was accused of mismanaging the Fourth Anglo-Dutch War.
-As a Freemason he was a member of the same lodge as Joan Derk van der Capellen tot den Pol, the author of the revolutionary pamphlet Aan het Volk van Nederland, published in 1781, that criticized both the current policies of the regime, and the oligarchic constitution of the Republic, with a regenten-class that monopolized access to political offices.
+Like many in the early 1780s in the Netherlands, he became very critical of the policies of the stadtholder, William V, Prince of Orange and his regime, which was accused of mismanaging the Fourth Anglo-Dutch War.
+As a Freemason he was a member of the same lodge as Joan Derk van der Capellen tot den Pol, the author of the revolutionary pamphlet Aan het Volk van Nederland, published in 1781, that criticized both the current policies of the regime and the oligarchic constitution of the Republic, with a regenten-class that monopolized access to political offices.
 A political movement of opposition to the Orangist, called the Patriots arose, of which d'Averhoult became a member.

 In the Spring of 1785 d'Averhoult took a commission in the Turkije company of the Utrecht schutterij that was being rejuvenated by an influx of Patriot Free Corps members.
-As such he became a leader of the Patriot revolt in Utrecht, together with people like the student leader Quint Ondaatje, that overturned the old vroedschap and replaced it with a popularly elected city council in August 1786.
+As such he became a leader of the Patriot revolt in Utrecht, together with people like the student leader Quint Ondaatje, who overturned the old vroedschap and replaced it with a popularly elected city council in August 1786.
 D'Averhoult was elected one of the new members.
 The Orangist majority in the States of Utrecht did not accept this and moved the States to the Utrecht city of Amersfoort, while the Patriot minority remained in Utrecht.
 For the time being the Amersfoort States kept hold of the seat of Utrecht province in the States General, however.
 Meanwhile, the Amersfoort States convinced the stadtholder to garrison Amersfoort with States Army troops under his command.
-These troops threatened the safety of Utrecht city, as witnessed by the fact that the Amersfoort garrison in early May 1787 made an attempt to occupy the sluice in Vreeswijk, a strategic object.
+These troops threatened the safety of Utrecht city, as witnessed by the fact that the Amersfoort garrison in early May 1787 attempted to occupy the sluice in Vreeswijk, a strategic object.
 The Utrecht city authorities decided to thwart this attack.
 D'Averhoult was placed in command of the relief force that marched down to Vreeswijk om 9 May 1787.
 This resulted in the Battle of Jutphaas, that the Patriots under d'Averhoult's cool-headed leadership won.